microsoft/Mastering-the-Marketplace/saas/labs/lab2-create-landing-page/README.md

     > This is not the correct value, but we haven't published a webhook yet and this will act as a placeholder for now.

 1. Enter the **Azure Active Directory tenant ID** you've deployed your landing page to.
-1. For **Azure Active Directory application ID**, enter the Application (client) ID of the `saas-workshop-multi-tenant` App registration.
+1. For **Azure Active Directory application ID**, enter the Application (client) ID of the `saas-workshop-single-tenant` App registration.
 1. Click the **Save draft** button.
 1. Click the **Review and publish** button.
 The Status of all sections in your offer should be green.
 1. Click the **Publish** button at the bottom of the screen.